Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-\begin{lemma} Let $I := [t_0, t_0 + \Delta t]$ be the simulation interval and let $H: I \rightarrow \mathbb{C}^{2^n\times 2^n}$ be a time-dependent Hamiltonian in $C^\infty$.
-Let $U_{\vec{k}}$ be a $2M^{\rm th}$-order multiproduct formula for the propagator $U$.
-The remainder term $R_{2M}$ in the $2M^{\rm{th}}$-order Taylor polynomial for $U_{\vec k}$ over $I$ obeys \end{lemma} The proof of this lemma is technical and we refer the interested reader to~\app{proof}, where we also provide several tighter but more complicated bounds throughout the proof.
-Meanwhile, the Taylor remainder for the exact propagator $U$ is more easily computed. \begin{lemma} Under the assumptions of~\lem{R2m}, the remainder $\mathcal{R}_{2M}$ of the time evolution operator $U$ over $I$ truncated beyond order $2M$ satisfies \end{lemma} \begin{proof} Recall that $U$, as the exact propagator, satisfies the Schrodinger equation \eqref{eq:Schrodinger_eqtn}.
+\end{lemma} \begin{proof} Recall that $U$, as the exact propagator, satisfies the Schrödinger equation \eqref{eq:Schrödinger_eqtn}.
 Higher derivatives can easily be found through repeated application of the product rule.
 The result will be a polynomial in the derivatives of $H$ times $U$ itself.
 Under the spectral norm, using the triangle and submultiplicative properties, the ordering of terms doesn't matter, and therefore equivalent to the expression one gets taking derivatives of a scalar exponential.
-Noting that $\norm{U} = 1$, the resulting polynomial is the complete exponential Bell polynomial from Faà di Bruno's formula (see~\app{milieu}).
+Noting that $\|U\| = 1$, the resulting polynomial is the complete exponential Bell polynomial from Faà di Bruno's formula (see~\app{milieu}).
+Letting $n = 2m+1$, we have